 First quarter results for the FY ending Nov/Dec 2022

-The first-quarter financial results for the fiscal years ending November and December 2022 for 10 major FA-related companies have been released.
-Compared to the same period last year, almost all companies increased their sales and earnings.
-Market conditions were favorable despite some concerns such as the re-spread of the COVID-19 infection, the Russian invasion of Ukraine, and the ongoing concern over the depreciation of the Japanese yen.
+The first-quarter financial results for fiscal years ending November and December 2022 have been released by 10 major companies in Japan’s factory automation (FA) sector.
+Compared to the same period last year, nearly all companies posted increases in both sales and earnings.
+Market conditions were broadly favorable, despite uncertainties related to COVID-19, the war in Ukraine, and currency fluctuations.

-Although market conditions are favorable, there is still much concern about the future.
-MARUKA FURUSATO expressed their concerns, saying, “Be alert to risks such as rising raw material prices, fluctuations in the financial markets, and supply side restrictions.”
+Both domestic and overseas markets were favorable.
+Still, future outlooks remain cautious.
+MARUKA FURUSATO warned, “Be alert to risks such as rising raw material prices, fluctuations in financial markets, and supply-side restrictions.”

 Related Topics